dandi/handbook/docs/13_upload.md

 ## Storing Access Credentials

-There are three options for storing your DANDI access credentials.
+There are two options for storing your DANDI access credentials.

 1. `DANDI_API_KEY` Environment Variable